tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * You've created reusable data extraction tools, which are valuable artifacts in the FinTech industry.

-* With the right parameterization, the Quandl and Plaid APIs could easily evolve into engines and frameworks.
+* With the right parameterization, the Quandl and Plaid APIs could quickly evolve into engines and frameworks.

 Answer any questions before ending the class.